datascale-ai/data_engineering_book/docs/en/part12/ch41_visual_reasoning_tool_data_engineering.md

 #### Case A.1.3 Benchmark Gap and Dataset Significance

 Current public multimodal chart-reasoning benchmark datasets worldwide show an obvious supply gap: there are many manually synthesized simulation chart datasets, while native real compound infographic samples crawled from web pages, newspapers, and popular-science publications remain scarce.
-To reduce annotation difficulty, most datasets manually split multi-subchart infographics into multiple independent images, destroying the original image's spatial associations and contextual logic.
+To reduce annotation difficulty, most datasets manually split multi-subchart infographics into multiple independent images, destroying the original image's spatial associations and contextual logic (Foroutan et al. 2025).

 Against this background, the multi-chart infographic reasoning dataset starts from native real infographic crawling and preserves the original structure: multiple subcharts in the same on-screen layout, globally shared legends, and interleaved regional notes.
 Unlike the above construction methods that depend on web crawling, we use multimodal large models to automatically synthesize charts and question-answer pairs, filling the benchmark gap for real-scenario cross-chart reasoning evaluation.
 The self-built dataset is available on Hugging Face: <https://huggingface.co/datasets/ustc-lab/ChartQwen>.